Hydrophorus

 Biomechanics of water surface jumping

-Research on Hydrophorus jumping mechanics indicates that direct muscle contractions can power jumps without energy mechanisms, based on calculated power outputs of 0.6 mW.
+Research on Hydrophorus jumping mechanics indicates that direct muscle contractions can power jumps without energy storage mechanisms, based on calculated power outputs of 0.6 mW.
 Best jumps require 7 µJ energy output and generate forces of 140 g.
 The critical constraint for successful take-off is maintenance of tarsal contact with the water surface without penetration; even single penetration reduces velocity, and multiple submerged tarsi prevent take-off entirely.